 STEP 3: We’ll send you back your proofs to check and approve

-A member of our team will aim to get your proof back to you within one working day.
+A member of our team will aim to get your proof back to you within two working hours.
 To approve your proof, simply reply to the email to let us know you’re happy with the final artwork.

 Before we can print any job, you’ve got to approve, or ‘proof’ it – this is really important to make sure what’s printed is exactly what you want.
 Here are a few examples of what your proof might look like.